 I have been involved with the CME Group Collections processing project since 2011.
 I began as the Assistant Processing Archivist and became Project Archivist in February 2014.
 I recently became the Special Collections Librarian at Library of the Health Sciences, and am excited to work in a somewhat new field!

 My research interests stem from my experiences processing and implementing outreach initiatives with the CME Group Collections.
-I am interested in how best to provide access to large amounts of data, especially in finding aid form, as well as outreach initiatives with primary source materials.
-I am also interested in how archival standards apply to business archival collections.
+I am interested in how best to provide access to large amounts of data, especially in finding aid form.
+Currently I am considering how best to promote and provide access through instruction and other outreach initiatives in special collections within a health sciences library.

 Keller, Megan.
 More product more process: The CME Group Collections.
 Midwest Archives Conference Annual Meeting, Milwaukee, WI.
 April 30, 2016.